 We can simply copy and paste the content of our choice when it comes to any other drive.
 Though, the technique can't be applied to C drive.
 Learn how to backup C drive in Windows by following these easy steps.

-Step 3: Under the "System and Security" section, you will find an option of "Back up your computer".
-If you don't find it, you can also look for it on the search bar.
+Step 3 Under the "System and Security" section, you will find an option of "Back up your computer".
+If you don't find it, you can also look for it in the search bar.
 Just click on it to continue.

-Step 10: Sit back and relax as Windows will start taking a backup of your C drive with all the essential data.
-Make sure that the external drive stays connected till the process is completed.
+Step 10 Sit back and relax as Windows will start taking a backup of your C drive with all the essential data.
+Make sure that the external drive stays connected until the process is completed.
 You can get to know about the progress from an on-screen indicator.

 Ideally, it is recommended not to open any other window or program while the backup operation is taking place.
 After Windows will complete the process, you can visit your external drive and view your backup.
 Most probably, a new folder "Backup of C" would be created on the storage.
 This will let you backup C drive without much trouble.

 Now when you know how to backup C drive, you can take a step up and learn to restore the backup as well.
 If you have already taken a backup of your drive, then you can overcome an unforeseen situation and restore your content.
 You can restore the backup of C drive while following these simple instructions.